Skip to main content

 In leadership roles at The Ohio State University and the University of Nevada Las Vegas, she grew the enrollment of underrepresented minority and first-generation undergraduate students (32% increase) and graduate students (22%).
 She led graduate curriculum redesign work to prepare practitioners to practice using an inclusive, antiracist, social justice–oriented curriculum.

-A proven leader in faculty development and mentorship, Denby-Brinson has assisted countless faculty in launching their research programs, developing research centers and institutes, and securing funding to advance impactful research.
 She was one of the co-creators of UNLV’s The Lincy Institute and was the founding director of its Social Science Research division and Senior Resident Scholar.
 In six years, she established significant community partnerships between all levels of local government and industry, business, philanthropy, nonprofit, federal entities, and the Nevada System of Higher Education.

 Throughout her professional career, Denby-Brinson has demonstrated a commitment to communities through work that not only fosters intellectual discoveries but also builds the capacity of nonprofit and community agencies and organizations to address local and national mental health and child welfare challenges.
 She has used curricular innovations to prepare and equip students academically with solution- and evidence-oriented approaches that address protracted and emerging social challenges.

 Denby-Brinson lives by the ethos that community-engaged research must be usable and have measurable impact.
 She has devoted her career to helping others develop their research programs and skillfully engage at the local, regional, and national levels.
 In multiple states, she, her teams, and the scholars she has supported have established programs and services and helped multiple organizations build capacity and sustain their services.
-In her position with UNC-Chapel Hill, she looks forward to expanding and strengthening partnerships within the campus and broader community.
+In her position at Carolina, she looks forward to expanding and strengthening partnerships within the campus and broader community.

 She is a licensed social worker and, prior to her academic career, she served children and families in various social service settings, including medical social work, substance use disorders counseling, family counseling, and public guardianship.